• Play the sound file

 "When I hear the word 'culture' I reach for my gun," says a character in a German play.
 When I hear the cry "Fix the schools!"
 I recall researching that chapter in We Are Doomed, and the sheer unimaginable quantity of waste, folly, and lies I uncovered, of which I could put only a tiny percent into my book.

-07 — Iraqi refugees.
+07 — Iraqi more peaceful, refugees more numerous.
 If there's anything more insane than U.S. education policy, it's U.S. policy on resettlement of refugees.

 For the kind of weirdness you encounter when you look into this scam, consider refugees from Iraq.
 Iraq's been comparatively peaceful this past couple of years — compared, I mean, with what it was like five or six years ago.
 You'd think, therefore, that the number of refugees we're taking in would have fallen off.